ngugimuchangi/k2-connect-ruby/README.md

  The Access Token that is returned is stored within the Object, accessible under the local variable 'access_token' of the Object.

-    access_token = buygoods_received.access_token
+    your_access_token = buygoods_received.access_token

- ##### Remember to store highly sensitive and core details like the client_id, client_secret, access_token and such in a config file, while ensuring that they are indicated in your .gitgnore file so that they are not uploaded to Github.
+ ##### Remember to store highly sensitive information or core details like the client_id, client_secret, access_token and such, in a config file, while ensuring to indicate them in your .gitignore file, to avoid publicly uploading them to Github.

 Next, we formally create the webhook subscription by calling on the following method: